sminez/sminez.github.io/content/pages/projects.md

   - I prefer to have as little magic and framework between my tests and the logic under test.
 - [sandpiles][3]: Simple fractal generation using the [Abelian sandpile model][4].
   - Inspired by [this Numberphile video][5]: you've got to love a good fractal.
+- [raymart][10]: a simple ray tracer that supports loading .obj files
+  - Started off just with following the wonderful [ray tracing in one weekend][11] before growing additional features.
+Taking things further is going to involve learning how to write shaders.

 <br>